Our #1 Recommended Bamboo Sheets

 What is Eucalyptus?

 Eucalyptus is a type of tree native to Australia.
-It has been used for centuries as a medicinal plant, but it can be used as a fabric for sheets and other home textiles.
+It has been used for centuries as a medicinal plant, and can also be used as a source fiber for sheets and other home textiles.

-Eucalyptus sheets are made from the fibers of sustainably sourced eucalyptus trees, which have several advantages over other fabrics.
+Eucalyptus sheets are made from the fibers of sustainably sourced eucalyptus trees through a closed-loop solvent process (the Tencel lyocell process), which gives them advantages at the processing stage over standard viscose.

 What is Bamboo?

-Bamboo is grass that grows quickly and can be used to make fabrics.
-It's lightweight, strong, and breathable, perfect for sheets!
-Bamboo fabric has antimicrobial properties due to its natural bamboo pulp, which makes it great for those with allergies or skin sensitivities.
+Bamboo is a fast-growing grass that can be used to make fabrics.
+It is lightweight, strong, and breathable — perfect for sheets.
+Bamboo fabric has antimicrobial properties due to the bamboo plant's natural fiber composition, which makes it great for sleepers with allergies or skin sensitivities.

 What are the Main Differences Between Eucalyptus and Bamboo bedding?

-The main differences between eucalyptus and bamboo bedding are its fabric, breathability, and antimicrobial properties.
-Eucalyptus fabric is made from sustainably sourced eucalyptus trees and has the naturally breathable quality and moisture-wicking properties, making it great for night sweats.
+The main differences between eucalyptus and bamboo bedding come down to fabric origin, breathability, and antimicrobial profile.
+Eucalyptus fabric is made from sustainably sourced eucalyptus trees and has naturally breathable moisture-wicking properties, strong for night sweats.

 Which Should You Choose?
 (Bamboo Vs. Eucalyptus Sheets)

-Have a look at how to choose the bamboo and eucalyptus sheets based on the following factors:
+Here is how to choose between bamboo and eucalyptus sheets based on the factors that actually matter at the bed.

-Thread Counts: Both bamboo and eucalyptus sheets are available in a variety of thread counts.
-Eucalyptus tends to have higher thread counts than bamboo, which can lead to a softer feel but may not be as breathable as a lower-count bamboo fabric.
+Thread Counts: Both bamboo and eucalyptus sheets are available across a range of thread counts.
+Eucalyptus tends to have higher thread counts than mid-tier bamboo, which can lead to a denser feel but may not be as breathable as a lower-count quality bamboo fabric.
+PlushBeds at 300 single-ply sateen lands in the sweet spot for hand feel and breathability.

 How They Feel to the Touch: Bamboo fabric is lightweight and soft, making it gentle on the skin.
-It has natural lubricants that give it an extra silky feeling when touched.
+The hollow fiber microstructure gives it an extra silky hand-feel when touched.
 Eucalyptus fibers are slightly more rigid with a crisp feel, giving them a unique texture and airy quality.

-Durability and Longevity: Both fabrics are highly durable and can last many years with proper care.
-Eucalyptus fabric tends to be slightly more resilient than bamboo, but both can stand up to regular wear and tear without losing their quality or color.
+Durability and Longevity: Both fabrics are durable and can last many years with proper care.
+Eucalyptus Tencel tends to be slightly more pill-resistant than mid-tier bamboo viscose.
+PlushBeds Bamboo — at the premium tier — held up through 20 wash cycles with no visible pilling, comparable to eucalyptus Tencel.

-Health Benefits: Both fabrics are hypoallergenic and perfect for those with allergies or sensitive skin.
-Bamboo is naturally antimicrobial due to its bamboo pulp content, which helps keep your bed free of dust mites, bacteria, and mildew.
-Either fabric is a great choice for healthy sleep!
+Health Benefits: Both fabrics are hypoallergenic and strong for sleepers with allergies or sensitive skin.
+Bamboo is naturally antimicrobial due to its fiber composition, which helps keep your bed cleaner of dust mites, bacteria, and mildew.
+Either fabric is a great choice for healthy sleep — PlushBeds adds the OEKO-TEX 100 certification on top.

 Our Recommendation